 seal and electronic signature for use in transmitting geoscientific

-documents by making a secure electronic graphic of his/her original
+documents by making a secure electronic graphic of the Professional

 (2) The use of an electronically-generated signature